Dhruvermafz/social-app/README.md

-# social-app
 # ItsABlog - Multiuser Blogging Application

 ItsABlog is a multiuser blogging application designed for individuals who have a lot to say but might not always have someone to listen.
 With ItsABlog, you can easily share your thoughts, stories, and opinions with the world.
 Whether you're a passionate writer or just want to express yourself, ItsABlog provides the platform you need.

 **Application Deployment**: [ItsABlog - Deployed here](https://itsablog.vercel.app/)